-Improved “Your Reviews” Overview
+Improved “Your Reviews” overview

 You might notice some changes to the page where your Performance Reviews are listed.
 Before, we tried to make some assumptions about where to direct you when you clicked “Your Reviews” – if a review was in process, we’d send you to edit mode; if none was in progress, we’d send you to the archive.
 But this didn’t work well for those who had two or three existing reviews, and the archive was not well-presented either.

 Now, instead of guessing, we’re listing all your reviews in a concise overview, with specific Call To Actions.
-A reviews that’s in progress will be clearly labeled that way and have a large edit-button, the others will default to a view-button instead.
+A review that’s in progress will be clearly labeled that way and have a large edit-button, the others will default to a view-button instead.
 Navigating to your previous review becomes much faster and easier this way, especially if a new one is in progress too.

-Streamlined “Provide Feedback” Form
+Streamlined “Provide Feedback” form

-We decided to rearrange the form on which 360 degree reviewers give feedback.
+We decided to rearrange the form on which 360-degree reviewers give feedback.
 We used to display meta-information about the 360 process above the form, letting the feedback provider know about who gets to see their feedback, and when.

-This meta-information has been moved to the right hand side of the screen.
+This meta-information has been moved to the right-hand side of the screen.
 This way it’s just as visible as before, but the user can get started adding feedback without first having to scroll.
 The content is king again, while the meta-information is available when needed.

 Clearer indications about deactivated features

-In the past we would “gray out” unavailable functionalities.
+In the past, we would “gray out” unavailable functionalities.
 Problem: we didn’t provide the user with a reason why this particular option was not available to them.